Photonf22/NYU-ds-ga-1008FinalProject/README.md

 ```

 The dataset/dataloader smoke tests use `torchvision.datasets.FakeData`, so they pass even
-without downloading CIFAR-100 and finish in a couple of seconds.
+without downloading datasets and finish in a couple of seconds.
 For configuration
 sanity checks you can also run:

 ```bash